 The Gallery works regularly in partnership with the Royal Borough of Kingston and in 2007 initiated Muybridge in Kingston, an on-going research partnership with Kingston Museum to investigate and celebrate their world-class collection of Kingston-born, pioneering photographer and inventor Eadweard Muybridge.

-In 2014 the Gallery launched Stanley Picker Gallery Editions specially created to directly support our programme of activities and the artists and designers we work with.
+In 2014 the Gallery launched Stanley Picker Gallery Editions, specially created to directly support our programme of activities and the artists and designers we work with.
 Artist Laura Oldfield Ford produced our very first Edition, a colour lithograph entitled Abiding by Rituals, and in 2015 designer Fabien Cappello created a limited edition key ring inspired by his Streetscape bike stand design.
-The Editions are available exclusively for sale from the venue.
+Please visit our Shop to view all new editions and publications for sale.